tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 # Introduction to the Web Browser DOM
 ## Overview
-When developers discuss database records and operations, there's a concept known as **C.R.U.D.** - "Create", "Modify", "Update" and "Delete".
+When developers discuss database records and operations, there's a concept known as **C.R.U.D.** - "Create", "Read", "Update" and "Delete".
 Every database needs to be able to do these things.

-Similarly, if we are going to create web applications, we will have to do the same things to our web pages: create new elements and modify them, update existing elements, and delete elements.
+Similarly, if we are going to create web applications, we will have to do the same things to our web pages: **create** new elements, select (**read**) existing elements, **update** elements, and **delete** elements.

 How do we do this on a web browser?
 Read on!